I plan to stream a match. What do I need to do?

 I have selected a SIM Card Provider, what’s next?

-The next step is making sure you select a Data Plan that suits the needs of the Kit and your Club.
-On average, a single days’ play with use 6GB of Data.
-Therefore, please factor in how often you would like to stream when considering your Data Plan.
+The next step is making sure you select a data plan that suits the needs of the kit and your club.
+On average, a single days play will use 6GB of data.
+Therefore, please factor in how often you would like to stream when considering your data plan.
 For example, if you wish to stream Saturday and Sunday each week, you will need on average 12GB of data per week.

 NOTE: If data on the SIM Card runs out on match-day, the stream may be affected.

 Check that the encoder is plugged into the portable battery and that the portable battery is on.
 Note that if the portable battery is on charge itself it will not give output charge.
 The encoder charging indicator will be solid RED when charging, and GREEN when fully charged.
 It is vital to the success of the days stream that the encoder stays on charge at all times.

 The quickest way to check this is via the TX Rate on the side display of the encoder.
 For an ideal stream, the TX rate will be between 800-2500 kb/s.

 The flow indicatoron the top will also give you an indication of the stream.
 The flow indicatorwill quickly flicker green when successfully uploading, and a much slower flash to indicate a streaming fail.